finbourne/lusid-sdk-csharp/sdk/docs/AborApi.md

                 // uncomment the below to set overrides at the request level
                 // PeriodDiaryEntriesReopenedResponse result = apiInstance.ReOpenPeriods(scope, code, reOpenPeriodDiaryEntryRequest, opts: opts);

-                // [EXPERIMENTAL] ReOpenPeriods: Reopen periods from a seed Diary Entry Code or when not specified, the last Closed Period for the given Abor.
+                // [EARLY ACCESS] ReOpenPeriods: Reopen periods from a seed Diary Entry Code or when not specified, the last Closed Period for the given Abor.
                 PeriodDiaryEntriesReopenedResponse result = apiInstance.ReOpenPeriods(scope, code, reOpenPeriodDiaryEntryRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }